digidem/edt-offline-portal/README.md

 ou
 `npm run dev`

-## First step
+## Usage

-Edit index.md with your configs
+In the index.md frontmetter you can set your homepage.

 ## About the stack